8. Google +

 The first device to move the computer out of the office, it had a stylus and could be used to take notes, store contacts and manage calendars using intelligent natural voice recognition.

 Alas, one of the main selling points was a character-recognition feature — which failed to launch.
-And the Newton's garbled note-taking led to endless pop culture mockery.
+And the Newton's garbled note-taking led to endless pop culture mockery that the device just couldn’t shake.
 When Steve Jobs took back control of Apple, he retired the PDA.

 2. The Edsel